Patricia Mueller: Minnesota House of Representatives

 Mueller was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
 She defeated eight-term DFL incumbent Jeanne Poppe after being recruited by local members of the Republican Party to run for the seat, which had been held by the DFL since 2004 but voted for Donald Trump in the 2016 presidential election.
 In 2022, Mueller defeated former Austin mayor and police officer Tom Stiehm in a race that attracted considerable state media attention.

 Mueller serves on the Education Policy and Public Safety Finance and Policy Committees.

+Political positions

-Mueller describes herself as a "constitutional conservative with some libertarian leanings".
+Mueller has called herself a "constitutional conservative with some libertarian leanings".
 She has stressed the importance of considering the needs of rural Minnesota.
-Mueller has stated that Donald Trump made "it okay to be a conservative again."
-She has touted her endorsements from the NRA and the Minnesota Police and Peace Officer's Association (MPPOA).

-In September 2021, Mueller spoke in support of Afghan refugees settling across Minnesota, saying, "As they come from a horrible, impossible place, they have experiences that can teach us and make our communities richer and make our lives better, as well."
+Mueller signed a letter condemning violence after the January 6 attack on the Capitol, but also said that "we will never know" whether Joe Biden is "the real president".

+Mueller opposes using state funds for abortion and supports a ban on all abortions after 12 weeks unless the mother's life is in danger.
+She supports a constitutional amendment to remove state protections for abortion access.

+Mueller opposes red flag gun control laws.